 Instructions

 - In a small saucepan, cook squash in water until tender.
 Drain and mash.
-Should make 1 cup.
+This should make about 1 cup.

-- In large mixing bowl, combine cooked squash, milk, butter, egg, brown sugar, and salt.
+- In a large mixing bowl, combine the cooked squash, whole milk, butter, large egg, brown sugar, and kosher salt.
 Mix well.

-- Add yeast and 1 1/2 cups flour.
-Mix well.
-Add remaining flour until it makes a soft dough.
-Turn out onto a floured surface and knead until smooth and elastic, about 6-8 minutes.
+- Knead by dough hook or by hand on a floured surface until the dough becomes smooth and elastic, about 6-8 minutes.
 Place in greased bowl and allow to rise until double, about 1 hour.

-- Punch down dough.
-Divide into thirds.
+- Once the dough has nearly doubled, punch down and divide into thirds.
 Roll each into an 18" rope.
 Place all three on a baking sheet lined with parchment paper or a silicone baking mat.
 Braid ropes together and pinch ends, folding ends under to seal.
 Cover and let rise until doubled, about 30-40 minutes.
+Preheat oven to 350℉ .

-- In a small bowl whisk together egg and water to make egg wash.
+- In a small bowl whisk together small egg (or egg yolk) and water to make egg wash.
 Brush over braid.
-Bake in preheated 350 degree oven for 20-25 minutes until golden brown.
+Bake in preheated oven for 20-25 minutes until golden brown.
 Cool on wire rack.
-Makes 1 loaf.
+Makes 1 large loaf, which will serve up to 16 people.

 Thank you for sharing your thoughts and for inspiring us.